THE LAW CHAMBERS OF

 Mr. Aziz A. Munshi belongs to a respectable family having strong roots in Pakistan.
 Mr. Aziz A. Munshi’s father, Mr. Abdullah Munshi, was a Judge in Bombay, India and retired there.
 Mr. Aziz A. Munshi’s uncle, i.e. his father’s brother-in-law, namely Mr. I. I. Chundrigar, was one of the Founder Leaders of Pakistan, as well as the Prime Minister of Pakistan in the year 1957 and Leader of the Opposition in the Parliament for most of the time.
 Mr. I. I. Chundrigar was also the Central Commerce Minister in undivided India and also at the time of creation of Pakistan in the year 1947.
 Thereafter, Mr. I. I. Chundrigar held the offices of Governor, North West Frontier Province in the year 1951 and Governor, Punjab in the year 1953.
 Mr. I. I. Chundrigar was a very accomplished Constitutional lawyer who argued the famous case of Dissolution of the Constituent Assembly of Pakistan by the Governor General in the years 1954-1955 both in the Chief Court of Sindh and Federal Court of Pakistan.
 Thereafter, Mr. I. I. Chundrigar became the Federal Law Minister of Pakistan and was the author of the first Constitution of Pakistan passed by the Constituent Assembly in the year 1956, subsequently abrogated by the imposition of Martial Law in the year 1958.
 The main commercial avenue known as I. I. Chundrigar Road at Karachi where Mr. Aziz A. Munshi’s Law Chambers are situated is named after Mr. I. I. Chundrigar in recognition of his services to Pakistan.

 Mr. Abdullah Munshi is the son of Mr. Aziz A. Munshi and he continues the long standing family tradition of legal practice, especially in litigation.
-Mr. Abdullah Munshi is a practicing Advocate of the High Courts of Pakistan, in addition to being a Barrister-at-law enrolled with the Bar of England and Wales.
+Mr. Abdullah Munshi is a practicing Advocate of the Supreme Court of Pakistan as well as High Courts in addition to being a Barrister-at-law enrolled with the Bar of England and Wales.

 He attended the Karachi Grammar School (KGS) from 1985 - 1999 for his entire schooling until GCE "A" Levels before pursuing undergraduate university education at the University of Southern California (USC) in Los Angeles, California where he graduated Magna Cum Laude with cumulative G.P.A. of 3.72 with Double Major Honours in Political Science (G.P.A. of 3.85) and Cinema-Television (G.P.A. of 3.88) between the years 1999 - 2003.